My Secure Advantage

 • The taxpayer’s Modified Adjusted Gross Income must be under the current limit, which can be found on the IRS website.

 • What if I don’t owe taxes?
-Up to 40% of the AOTC is refundable, which means you could get money back even if you don’t owe taxes!
+Up to 40% of the AOTC is refundable, which means you could get money back even if you don’t have a tax liability!

 Eligibility